 Lightfastness is an important factor to consider when shopping for paints and pastels.
 It’s a property that is used to determine the degree of fade resistance of dyes or pigments.
 Colorants like pigments are very sensitive to light and could be altered when exposed.

 The lightfastness ratings of oil pastels are different for each brand.
 A general rule is that certain colors are more susceptible to fading rapidly.
 These colors are usually the pinks and the purples.
-Some brands like the Cray-Pas have the lightfastness ratings on the labels of each pastel.
+Some brands like the Cray-Pas have lightfastness ratings on the labels of each pastel.
 To avoid fading, keep all your oil pastels away from direct sunlight as much as possible.

 Toxicity of Pastels